w3c/wcag3/guidelines/groups/layout/user-orientation/return-to-start-prominent.md

 status: developing
 ---

-Mechanisms that return the user to the :term[starting point] of the :term[conformace scope] are available in prominent positions both programmatically and visually.
+Mechanisms that return the user to the :term[starting point] of the :term[conformance scope] are available in prominent positions both programmatically and visually.

 :::note
 For HTML, a good programmatic positioning of such a mechanism would be early in the DOM.